 The history of the Ryder Cup

 Sam Ryder only started playing golf to get some fresh air.
-He’d made fortune selling ‘penny’ seeds, and after an illness, a friend suggested he try the sport to help in his recovery.
-Within a year Ryder became obsessed with the game and began to sponsor tournaments at his club, Verulam.
-In 1926 he made his first foray into team golf, sponsoring an England v Scotland match, the event receiving much excitement.
+He’d made his fortune selling ‘penny’ seeds, and after an illness, a friend suggested he try the sport to help in his recovery.
+Within a year, Ryder became obsessed with the game and began to sponsor tournaments at his club, Verulam.
+In 1926, he made his first foray into team golf, sponsoring an England v Scotland match, the event receiving much excitement.
 A few months later, Ryder announced he would be providing a trophy for a competition between British and American golfers.

 Walter Hagen and Gene Sarazen

 Britain got revenge at Moortown.
 Back on home soil, GB won for the first time by 7-5 under the captaincy of Scotland’s George Duncan in 1929.
-They had trailed by a point after Friday, but victory was sealed by youngster Henry Cotton with victory over Al Watrous in the singles.
+They had trailed by a point after Friday, but victory was sealed by youngster Henry Cotton with a victory over Al Watrous in the singles.
 Ryder himself awarded the trophy.

 George Duncan accepts The 1929 Ryder Cup from Sam Ryder

 The tournament was saved by an Oregon food processor.
-In 1947 the Ryder Cup hadn’t been played in ten years due to World War Two, and with the death of Sam Ryder the tournament needed a benefactor to be revived.
+In 1947, the Ryder Cup hadn’t been played in ten years due to World War Two, and with the death of Sam Ryder, the tournament needed a benefactor to be revived.
 Enter Robert Hudson, a rich businessman hooked on golf, who agreed to fund and stage the event in his hometown of Portland.
 Not only that, Hudson paid for the entire British team to travel over on the Queen Mary, welcomed them with extravagant pre-match hospitality and paid for their housing and meals.
-With just three players from the previous tournament the British team lost 11-1.
+With just three players from the previous match, the British team lost 11-1.

 Europeans entered in 1979.
 After the USA secured their 20th title in 1977, calls for the mainland to be involved had become vociferous.
-The first ever European team travelled to The Greenbrier in West Virginia, although only with two Europeans: Severiano Ballesteros and Antonio Garrido.
+The first-ever European team travelled to The Greenbrier in West Virginia, although only with two Europeans: Severiano Ballesteros and Antonio Garrido.
 It didn’t make much difference, the US storming to a familiar 17-11 win.

 Nick Faldo at Lytham St Annes Golf Club, The 1977 Ryder Cup

 Tony Jacklin’s Europe broke America’s monopoly.
 In front of record crowds of 25,000, Europe finally took back the Ryder Cup in 1985.
-The Americans took control early but when Craig Stadler missed an 18-inch putt on Saturday, the momentum changed.
+The Americans took control early, but when Craig Stadler missed an 18-inch putt on Saturday, the momentum changed.
 Europe took eight of the next 12 points, and victory was sealed by Sam Torrance.

 Paul McGinley’s winning putt at the Belfry in 2002